Vukasin32/Sign-Language-Detection/README.md

 # Sign-Language-Detection
-Sign language detection app using Python
+Sign language detection app that can recognize 20 letters from American sign language.<br/>
+Technologies that were used:
+- Python
+- OpenCV
+- Mediapipe
+- Scikit-learn
+- numpy
+- OS